g40/eqs/README.md

 # eqs

+N.B.
+More or less obsolete with the demise of echo.websocket.org which means the interactive asects of this demonstration no longer work.

 Python powered in-browser SPA using Brython, w2ui and jstree.

 For an old skool browsing experience, clone the repo and then